KatamariJr/gorm.io/pages/docs/advanced_query.md

 db.Table("users").Find(&results)
 ```

-## FirstOrInit
+## First Or Init

-Get first matched record or initialize a new instance with given conditions (only works with struct or map conditions)
+Utilize `FirstOrInit` to get the first matched record or initialize a new instance with the given conditions (only works with struct or map conditions)

 ```go
 // User not found, initialize it with give conditions